 What other advice would you give to students wanting to break into or establish themselves in your field?

 During undergrad, one of my favorite professors told me that to become employable with a humanities background in today’s job market, you should develop a second set of “hard skills” that you can leverage along with your humanities background.
 For me, that was editing, copywriting, and making indexes for books.
 I’ve been doing this for almost a decade now as a freelancer.

-You also need to think about how to “sell” your academic background to a private sector audience.
-I think both the private sector and the humanities (in general) do a relatively poor job of seeing the correlation between humanities students and the ability to perform in a private sector environment.
+You also need to think about how to “sell” your academic background to a private-sector audience.
+I think both the private sector and the humanities (in general) do a relatively poor job of seeing the correlation between humanities students and their ability to perform in a private sector environment.
 You will have to do the work of figuring out how to connect the dots for them.